KlippL/Doctors_Reviews_NLP/README.md

 # Doctors_Reviews_NLP
-What key words and phrases distinguish good and bad reviews for doctors
+What key words and phrases distinguish good and bad reviews for doctors.

+Review_Analysis.ipynb